 The Blue Mosque

-Sultan Ahmed Mosque (The Blue Mosque) is kind of like a twin building of Hagia Sophia with giant domes and minarets that dominate Istanbul’s skyline.
+Sultan Ahmed Mosque (The Blue Mosque) is kind of like a twin building of Hagia Sophia with giant domes and minarets, facing each other, in two distinctive theme colors that dominate Istanbul’s skyline.
 Since our flight arrived so early in the morning, we were outside at Sultanahmet Square and waited before the museum opened.

 Despite the “similarity”, the Sultan Ahmed Mosque was, in fact, a thousand years younger than the Hagia Sophia, completing in the year of 1616.
 The architecture still functions as a place of worship today, with prayers kneeling on the red carpet during the call to prayer every day.
 Not only the exterior of the building was painted with shades of blues on its domes, but also the interior was adorned with delicate hand-painted blue tiles.
 The mosque was also the resting place of Ottoman Sultan Ahmed the First, with ablution facilities lining up at the entrance of the prayer hall.
 It was the first mosque (a rather important one) that I visited and it was special.